VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**December 11th, 2024**.
+Updated **March 12th, 2025**.

-For the next webinar, you are asked to pick the best visualisation of the year.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-12-11).
+For the next webinar, the challenge is to visualise the Marcov Trace.
+Details can be found [here](2025/2025-03-12).

+Submit your visualisations [here](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform) or send them to <info@wonderfulwednesday.org>!

+## Next Webinar

+**April 9th, 2025**.

-For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays
+For more on PSI and wonderful wednesdays see [https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays](https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays)

 ## Learn and Apply Key Principles of Data Visualisations
 The data visualization special interest group (VIS SIG) was recently founded under the umbrella of EFSPI and PSI.
 Learn more about the VIS SIG.